gabe00122/personal-site/src/posts/memory.md

 ---
-title: Mapox
+title: Memory and Implicit Communication
-description: Memory in Multi-Agent Reinforcement Learning
+description: Memory is a prerequisite for useful communication in partially observable multi-agent environments.
 date: '2026-03-24'
-categories:
-  - reinforcement learning
-  - jax
-  - flax
-  - transformer
-  - deep learning
-published: false
+published: true
 ---

 <script>